 Usage of college vehicles is subject to availability, and the Vice Chancellor for Finance and Administration reserves the right to assign priority according to the number of passengers or to the economy of use.

-Employees driving state vehicles are expected to observe Arkansas State Vehicle Safety Program guidelines provided with ASU Mid-South Vehicle Use forms.
+Employees driving state vehicles are expected to observe Arkansas State Vehicle Safety Program guidelines provided with ASU Mid-South Authorization to Operate Vehicle forms.

 Requests for Key Assignment